UON's civil and structural engineering subjects in world top 100

 Build critical surveying, technical and engineering skills by studying courses in:

 Connect with industry through guest lectures and interdisciplinary projects solving real world surveying problems.
 Gain invaluable practical experience through your industry placement.

 Become job-ready through our professional practice courses.
 You'll learn to tackle ‘wicked problems’ and develop essential workplace skills in finance, project management, sustainability, communication and entrepreneurism.

 Diversify your skills and engineering degree with an elective pathway, a cluster of courses which can be used to:

 Download a program plan for further details on your degree's structure and what courses you will study.

 These program plans are applicable to new students.
 Current students should refer to the program handbook to access the plan relevant to the year they commenced.

 These pathways have been created to provide guidance for Bachelor of Surveying (Honours) students wishing to specialise in a study area with their elective courses.

 Surveying is flexible and diverse.
-You may prefer hands-on fieldwork, research, or a leadership role managing people and projects.
+You may prefer hands-on fieldwork, office-based computation and computer drafting, research, or a leadership role managing people and projects.
 Typical positions include:

 This degree program is accredited by the Council of Reciprocating Surveyors Boards of Australia and New Zealand (CRSBANZ) and the Board of Surveying and Spatial Information of NSW (BOSSI).
 This degree program is also accredited and recognised by the Land Surveyors Board, Malaysia.